 On May 2, 2022, Genworth Financial's Board of Directors authorized a share repurchase program under which Genworth Financial could repurchase up to \$350 million of its outstanding Class A common stock.
 On July 31, 2023, Genworth Financial's Board of Directors authorized an additional \$350 million of share repurchases under the existing share repurchase program.
-Pursuant to the program, during2023, Genworth Financial repurchased 51,739,098 shares of its common stock at an average price of \$.70 per share for a total cost of \$299 million, including excise taxes and other costs paid in connection with acquiring the shares.
+Pursuant to the program, during 2023, Genworth Financial repurchased 51,739,098 shares of its common stock at an average price of \$5.70 per share for a total cost of \$299 million, including excise taxes and other costs paid in connection with acquiring the shares.
 The repurchased shares were recorded at cost and presented as treasury stock in a separate caption in equity in our consolidated balance sheets.
-In 2024, Genworth Financial also authorized share repurchases through a Rule10b5-1 trading plan under which 4,197,740 shares of its common stock were repurchase program as of February 13, 2024 for approximately \$25 million before excise taxes.
-Approximately \$316 million remained available under the share repurchase transactions, privately negotiated transactions or other means, including through Rule 10b5-1 trading plans.
+In 2024, Genworth Financial also authorized share repurchases through a Rule 10b5-1 trading plan under which 4,197,740 shares of its common stock were repurchased through February 13, 2024 for approximately \$25 million before excise taxes.
+Approximately \$316 million remained available under the share repurchase program as of February 13, 2024.
+Under the program, share repurchases may be made at Genworth's discretion from time to time in open market transactions, privately negotiated transactions or other means, including through Rule 10b5-1 trading plans.
 The timing and number of future shares repurchased under the share repurchase program will depend on a variety of factors, including Genworth Financial's stock price and trading volume, and general business and market conditions, among other factors.
 The authorization has no expiration date and may be modified, suspended or terminated at any time.